jfree/jekyll-now/_posts/2020-11-21-jfreechart-and-opencsv.md

 layout: post
 title: JFreeChart and OpenCSV
 ---
-A developer that uses [JFreeChart](https://github.com/jfree/jfreechart) asked me how they should go about using JFreeChart with data from a CSV file (that is, a text file containing a table of comma-separated values).
+A developer that uses [JFreeChart](https://github.com/jfree/jfreechart) asked me how they should go about using it with data from a CSV file (that is, a text file containing a table of comma-separated values).
 There are many different approaches that could be taken, so here I will give one example that makes use of the [OpenCSV](http://opencsv.sourceforge.net/) project.
-We are going to create a chart showing excess death statistics by country during the COVID19 crisis (the source of the data is https://ourworldindata.org/excess-mortality-covid).
+We are going to create a chart showing excess death statistics by country during the COVID19 crisis (the source of the data is [https://ourworldindata.org/excess-mortality-covid]).
 The end result looks like this:

 ![opencsv-jfreechart-svg.png]({{ site.baseurl }}/screenshots/opencsv-jfreechart-svg.png "Chart created with JFreeChart and OpenCSV")

-We will use the latest release of Java (version 15) to create a Maven-driven modular Java application that outputs the chart in SVG format using JFreeSVG.
+We will use the latest release of Java (version 15) to create a Maven-driven modular Java application that outputs the chart in SVG format using [JFreeSVG](https://github.com/jfree/jfreesvg).
 This, of course, requires that you have Maven installed on your computer (at the time of writing, the latest version is 3.6.3).

 To begin, create a working directory (name it however you like) and switch to that directory: